buildkite/safer_redis/README.md

 Inspiration is taken from https://github.com/ankane/strong_migrations which provides similar guard-rails for potentially dangerous database migrations.

+## Limitations

 Currently SaferRedis works with the [`redis` gem](https://rubygems.org/gems/redis) from https://github.com/redis/redis-rb (regardless of which connection adapter is being used, e.g. [`hiredis`](https://rubygems.org/gems/hiredis)) by hooking into the private `#send_command` method which was introduced in v4.6.0.
 This isn't a stable API, so other interception strategies will be considered and may be added in future.
+Some Redis connectors/drivers suport middleware, but others don't.

+Some commands are documented at the subcommand level as multiple words (e.g. `CLIENT LIST`).
+SaferRedis currently only recognises commands documented at their top-level single word (e.g. `DEL`).
+Support for multi-word commands will be considered and may be added in future.

 ## Installation